Alternative Methods for Aadhaar Verification When OTP Fails

 Keep Your Aadhaar Details Accessible

 Always know your 12-digit Aadhaar number.
-It’s a good idea to keep your physical Aadhaar letter or a printout of your e-Aadhaar in a safe place, or at least have a digital copy accessible on your phone.
-Also, remember which mobile number is linked to your Aadhaar, as this is often key for many services.
+It is advisable to keep your physical Aadhaar letter or a printout of your e-Aadhaar in a safe place, or at least have a digital copy accessible on your phone.
+Also, remember which mobile number is linked to your Aadhaar, as this is frequently crucial for numerous services.

 Always Use Authorised Aadhaar Service Centres